 6. Attorney selection

-Not all states require a real estate attorney to be present at closing, but for those that do, it’s best to get a little picky with your choice.
+Not all states require a real estate attorney to be present at closing.
+For those that do, it’s best to get a little picky with your choice.
 Don’t select someone because you know them, focus on experience.
 Make sure the person you hire is an actual real estate attorney, and fully understands the home sale process.

 Someone who’s not on top of things can actually cause a sale to fall through by: